laskdaf/docs/tx_lifecycle.md

 # Transaction Lifecycle
+The [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) helps you create a blockchain from scratch that is able to leverage the [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine for security and interoperability.
+Every blockchain application has **state** stored in the blockchain and **state transitions** defined by transactions.
+This doc describes the lifecycle of a transaction written using the Cosmos SDK, including how transactions are defined, broadcasted, included in a block, and committed.

+## Definitions

-A **transaction** is comprised of user messages that will change the current state of the state machine.
+A [**transaction**](https://github.com/tendermint/tendermint/blob/master/types/tx.go) is comprised of user messages that will change the current state of the state machine and metadata.
 Not all transactions are transfers of tokens; they are specific to an application and thus can involve many types of state changes.

+A [**block**](https://github.com/tendermint/tendermint/blob/master/types/block.go) is a unit of information; multiple blocks are committed and linked in chronological order to form the blockchain.
+Blocks are comprised of a list of transactions, metadata, and data to enable properties of the blockchain.

 ## High Level Overview
 The transaction goes through several steps in order to be included in a block and its state changes committed by the application.
 The goal of the protocols is to ensure that only valid transactions approved by the network are committed, and that all nodes running the application agree on the next state.
-1. **Creation:** Transactions are comprised of multiple `Msgs` specified in an application.
+1. **Creation:** Transactions are comprised of multiple [`Msgs`](https://github.com/cosmos/cosmos-sdk/blob/0c6d53dc077ee44ad72681b0bffafa1958f8c16d/types/tx_msg.go#L7-L31) specified in an application.
 2. **Addition to Mempool:** Nodes validate transactions they receive, enabled by a check function implemented by the application, and broadcast them.
 3. **Consensus:** The Proposer of the current round accumulates transactions into a block and validators in the network execute Tendermint BFT consensus to commit that block, thereby committing to the order of the transactions.
 4. **State Changes:** The full-nodes running the application process the block’s transactions in order locally, deterministically committing to the new state of the application.